massivemadness/Squircle-CE/README.md

 `LanguageStyler` is an interface which provides syntax highlight spans to display them in the `TextProcessor`.

-The `execute` method will be executed on the main thread.
-That means the UI blocks during the execution and no interaction is possible for this period.
-The code editor never use this method directly.
-The `enqueue` method it's just asynchronous version of `execute` that will be called every time the text changes.
+The `execute` method will be executed on the background thread every time the text changes.
 You can use regex or lexer in the `execute` method to match all the spans in text.

 **Remember:** the more spans you add, the more time it takes to render on the main thread.